City matches yearly homicide record

 APD has not released 2021 data on other categories of violent crime or property crime.

 Gallegos said the preliminary data he has seen shows that rape and robbery are down, while shootings with injury have increased.
-He said while shootings had spiked dramatically in the early part of the year, the pace has since slowed.
+He said although shootings spiked dramatically in the early part of the year, the pace has since slowed.

 As they wait for answers, Hernandez's children help Unruh write his eulogy.